ashikslab/miniflux-theme-midnight-compact/README.md

-# Dark midnight theme for Miniflux
+# Compact version of the popular Dark midnight theme for Miniflux

 A dark Miniflux theme that aims to be the most readable and modern minimal Miniflux theme out there.